UsabilityEngineering/ErrandPlanner/phaseIII/README.md

 User Test Procedures were systematically executed to assess the usability and effectiveness of the final prototype.
 A diverse range of participants, representing the target user demographic, were carefully selected to ensure a comprehensive evaluation.
 Real-life scenarios were created to simulate typical usage situations, enabling participants to interact with the prototype while performing relevant tasks and goals.

+During the user tests, participants were encouraged to provide feedback, think aloud, and share their observations and impressions.
+Various data collection methods, including direct observation, video recording, questionnaires, and interviews, were employed to gather both quantitative and qualitative insights.

 ## Findings